Game Audio 101

 $1,290

 An audio professional working in the gaming industry is required to possess not only musical and audio talent, but also knowledge and experience with typical game audio workflow.
-Introduction to Game Audio prepares you for a career in the industry by covering the many facets of sound production and engineering that are particular to games.
+Game Audio 101 prepares you for a career in the industry by covering the many facets of sound production and engineering that are particular to games.

 Read More